April 1, 2023

 It is fair to say that volatility anda means of saving is often mistakenly considered to be mutually exclusive.
 But actually this is definitely not the case.
 If an asset is volatile, this does not mean that it will be an ineffective means of saving.
 Conversely, if an asset is not volatile, then it will not necessarily be an effective means of saving.
 The dollar is a good example: it is not volatile (at least for now), but it is a poor means of saving.

-“Volatile does not necessarily mean risky, and vice versa” - Nassim Taleb, “At the risk of his own skin”
+“Volatile does not necessarily mean risky, and vice versa” - Nassim Taleb, “Risking Your Own Skin”

-The Federal Reserve System (FRS) has very effectively devalued the dollar, but always remember: gradually then suddenly.
-AND non-volatile ≠ means of saving.
+The Federal Reserve (Fed) has been very effective at slowly devaluing the dollar, but always remember:gradually then suddenly.
+ANDnon-volatile ≠ means of saving.
 This is a critical hurdle that manypeople collide, talking about Bitcoin as a currency, and basically the matter is in the time horizon.
 When central bankers in the world call Bitcoin a bad store of value and a dysfunctional currency, they reason in days, weeks, months, and quarters, while we plan for years, decades, and generations.

 There is a lack of introspection here, but MarkCarney and the ECB are not alone.
 From former Fed chairmen Bernanke and Yellen to current US Treasury Secretary Mnuchin and President Trump himself, they all expressed the view that Bitcoin is insolvent as a currency (or a store of value) due to volatility.
 Nobody seems to fully understand, or at least not recognize, that bitcoin is a direct reaction to the systemic problem of making money by governments through central banks, or that bitcoin volatility is a necessary and healthy pricing function.